Read data agreement

 signature object

-Signature of authorizing party of DataAgreement.
-Note: Signatures may be chained in case of multiple signatures.
+Signature of authorising party of DataAgreement (Signatures may be chained in the case of multiple signatures)

-The final payload that is signed, constructed as a JSON serialization of fields {verificationPayload: ..., verificationPayloadHash: ..., verificationMethod: ..., verificationArtifact: ..., verificationSignedBy: ..., verificationJwsHeader, timestamp: ..., signedWithoutObjectReference: ..., objectType: ..., objectReference: ...}.
-Serialized as a JSON dict.
+The final payload that is signed, constructed as a JSON serialisation of fields {verificationPayload: ..., verificationPayloadHash: ..., verificationMethod: ..., verificationArtifact: ..., verificationSignedBy: ..., verificationJwsHeader, timestamp: ..., signedWithoutObjectReference: ..., objectType: ..., objectReference: ...}.
+Serialised as a JSON dict.
 If the signature is generated before anything is stored in the database (and has a PK), then the objectReference should be omitted from the payload but filled in afterwards.

 Signature of payload hash, the format of the signature should be specified by either verificationMethod or verificationJwsHeader

-Internally generated serialized version of the data referenced by objectType and objectReference - by extracting and serializing their data as JSON.
+Internally generated serialised version of the data referenced by objectType and objectReference - by extracting and serialising their data as JSON

 Internally generated cryptographic hash of the value to be signed, i.e. the value of verificationPayload

-DRAFT FIELD: Specifies the relationship between the authorizing signature and the invidual which the payload concerns.
+DRAFT FIELD: Specifies the relationship between the authorising signature and the invidual which the payload concerns.
 This is relevant for Consent Records.
-Possible values: "individual" / "delegate"
+Possible values: "individual" / "delegate".

-Alternative to the verificationMethod, verificationHash and verificationSignature, give a JWS serialized object (RFC7515)
+Alternative to the verificationMethod, verificationHash and verificationSignature, give a JWS serialised object (RFC7515)

-Indicates that objectReference was left blank in the serialized version that was signed.
+Indicates that objectReference was left blank in the serialised version that was signed

 Name of the schema model that objectReference points to.
 Values: "signature" or "revision"